hirokiky/foomn/docs/overview.rst

 DUSS
 ====

-DUSS is short for distributed URI shortening service which provides indissoluble URI shortening service.
+DUSS is short for distributed URL shortening service which provides indissoluble URL shortening service.
-Generally, shorten URIs are depending one service and if the service end, all of them will be unavailable.
+Generally, shorten URLs are depending one service and if the service end, all of them will be unavailable.

-Each nodes of foomn have 'region' and generate own shorten URIs for each regions.
+Each nodes of foomn have 'region' and generate own shorten URLs for each regions.
-Duplicated URI never generated between different regions.
+Duplicated URL never generated between different regions.

-Mapping file for registered URI and shorten URI should be downloaded with it's checksum at all times.
+Mapping file for registered URL and shorten URL should be downloaded with it's checksum at all times.
 When your server ends, you should entrust the mapping file to another node and redirect requests to it.